 The prices in Cambodia are not comparable to the ones we are used from Europe.
 Almost everything is much cheaper.
 Especially food is kinda cheap here.
 You can easily get a good lunch or dinner for less than one Euro.
 But take care when you enter tourist restaurants.
 You might get charged European Prices.

-Moreover, also accommodation is pretty cheap, especially when you travel during monsoon season as we did.
-In Battambang for example we had a privat room with privat bathroom for just 5 Dollar per night.
+Moreover, also accommodation is pretty affordable, especially when you travel during monsoon season as we did.
+In Battambang, for example, we had a private room with private bathroom for just 5 Dollar per night.
 Say whaat?!

 On the markets or with Tuk Tuk drivers you are allowed to bargain (If you are not as bad in it as I am)

 In Cambodia, it’s not obligated to give tip in such a way as e.g. in the US.
 Some Tuk Tuk driver might tell you otherwise though.
 Depending on the trip you can tip some Cents up to few Euros.

 In Restaurants and Bars, you might wanna leave a small tip when the service was excellent.
 But no one expects you to tip in a way you might do it in the US.

 If you want to know how much we spent during our trip to Cambodia or are interested in saving a lot of money in Cambodia be sure to read my Cambodia Budget Post here.

 In Cambodia, there are several ways to get a Tourist Visa.
 Well, I can just speak for European Citizens as I don’t know much about the process for others.
 But I assume it’s similar.
 Anyway, please keep in mind that visa regulations can change anytime so better check again in advance from an official source.

 You can either apply for a visa in the next Cambodian embassy around, check online for an E-Visa or receive your Visa-on-Arrival.